 This training manual was created to assist law students and volunteer attorneys associated with the Hon.
-Judith H. Wizmur Bankruptcy Pro Bono Project at the University of Rutgers, School of Law - Camden.
+Judith H. Wizmur Bankruptcy Pro Bono Project at the Rutgers Law School in Camden.
 It is designed to be used as a reference guide for basic Chapter 7 pro bono case preparation.
 The manual includes general information, definitions and explanations, tables, charts and check lists, copies of a Chapter 7 petition and its related schedules, sample forms, answers to commonly asked questions, and an overall walk-through of the Chapter 7 process compiled from various resources.
 It is written primarily with law students in mind, but also includes information useful for a beginning practitioner.